Best Practices and Issues that Arise in DCF Models

 The discount rate is often one of the biggest factors affecting a damages claim.
 In international arbitrations, the methodology underlying the calculation of the discount rate has become reasonably settled and generally agreed among arbitrators; however, there are many major arguments about the parameters and assumptions applied to calculate it.
-For the purposes of this chapter, we will not go into the details of how a discount rate is calculated.
+For the purposes of this chapter, we do not go into the details of how a discount rate is calculated.

 Arbitrators should understand how sensitive the present value of the forecast cash flows are to changes in the discount rate for each particular case.
-To this end, some key concepts to be aware of include:
+To this end, the key concepts to be aware of include: